ane1990/knuth-web/content/terms-and-conditions.md

 ## Introduction

-Welcome to Knuth Server.
+Welcome to Knuth Platform.
 These terms and conditions outline the rules and regulations for the use of our website.

 By accessing this website, we assume you accept these terms and conditions.
-Do not continue to use Knuth Server if you do not agree to all the terms stated here.
+Do not continue to use Knuth Platform if you do not agree to all the terms stated here.

 ## Intellectual Property